Serer people: Ethnonym

+R. G. Schuh have refuted Diop's thesises in general.
+Professor Molefi Kete Asante et al. agrees pretty much with Professor Diop, and posits that, "they are an ancient people whose history reaches deep into the past..." and that would be consistent with their "strong connection to their ancient religious past".

 History

 Professor Dennis Galvan writes that "The oral historical record, written accounts by early Arab and European explorers, and physical anthropological evidence suggest that the various Serer peoples migrated south from the Fuuta Tooro region (Senegal River valley) beginning around the eleventh century when Islam first came across the Sahara."
-Over generations these people, possibly Pulaar speaking herders originally, migrated through Wolof areas and entered the Siin and Saluum river valleys.
-This lengthy period of Wolof-Serer contact has left us unsure of the origins of shared "terminology, institutions, political structures, and practices."
+Over generations these people, possibly Pulaar-speaking herders originally, migrated through Wolof areas and entered the Siin and Saluum river valleys.
+This lengthy period of Wolof-Serer contact has clouded the origins of shared "terminology, institutions, political structures, and practices."

-Professor Étienne Van de Walle gave a slightly later date, writing that "The formation of the Sereer ethnicity goes back to the thirteenth century, when a group came from the Senegal River valley in the north fleeing Islam, and near Niakhar met another group of Mandinka origin, called the Gelwar, who came from the southeast (Gravrand 1983).
+If one is to believe the economist and demographer Étienne Van de Walle who gave a slightly later date for their ethnogenesis, writing that "The formation of the Sereer ethnicity goes back to the thirteenth century, when a group came from the Senegal River valley in the north fleeing Islam, and near Niakhar met another group of Mandinka origin, called the Gelwar, who came from the southeast (Gravrand 1983).
 The actual Sereer ethnic group is a mixture of the two groups, and this may explain their complex bilinear kinship system".

-Their own oral traditions recite legends on they being part of, or related to the Toucouleur people in the Senegal River valley area.
-Serer people resisted Islamization and later Wolofization from possibly the 11th century during the Almoravid movement, and migrated south where they intermixed with the Diola people.
-They also violently resisted the 19th century jihads and Marabout movement to convert Senegambia to Islam.
+Their own oral traditions recite legends that relate their being "part of, or closely related to, the same group as the ancestors of today's Tukulor" (Toucouleur people) in the Senegal River valley area.
+Serer people resisted Islamization (and later Wolofization) from as early as the 11th century during the Almoravid movement.
+By around 1030 - 1035, during the reign of the Muslim leader, War Jabi, the Serers refused War Jabi's forced conversion and Sharia law, resulting in Serer ultimate defeat, and eventually, the initial Serer exodus from Tekrur.
+They migrated south where they intermixed with the Diola people (whom they have an ancient relationship with).

-After the Ghana Empire was sacked as certain kingdoms gained their independence, Abu-Bakr Ibn-Umar, leader of the Almoravids launched a jihad into the region.
+After the Ghana Empire was sacked as certain kingdoms gained their independence, Abu-Bakr Ibn-Umar, leader of the Almoravids, launched a jihad into the region.
 According to Serer oral history, a Serer bowman named Amar Godomat shot and killed Abu-Bakr Ibn-Umar with an arrow.
+They also violently resisted the 19th-century jihads and Marabout movement to convert Senegambia to Islam.